scottc-bio/CJRS-protocols/protocols/media/bacterial_LCFM.md

 3. Once fully dissolved, make up to 1000 mL with dH2O and autoclave

+**Note:** Any impurities in water/glassware can lead to the formation of white crystals that form during autoclaving.
+These will dissolve when diluted to 1x when preparing LCFM, so not a huge issue.
+But remember to swirl the bottle of 10x salts to homogenise the solution before pouring to make LCFM.
+If you are intent on a no precipitant solution, then filter-sterilisation may be used as an alternative to autoclaving.

 ### 1000X Trace metals

 1. Add the following to a 250 mL beaker: